 We know from Markowitz that we should have a balanced portfolio, with lots of negative correlation.
-The danger is large losses.
-These are quantified by the tails of the distributions - the joint distribution of our portfolio.
-The point of diversifying is so that what we lose on the swings we gain on the roundabouts.
+The danger is large losses, quantified by the tails of the joint distribution of our portfolio.
+We diversify so that what we lose on the swings we gain on the roundabouts.
 Two comments: